 STFC employs approximately 70 sandwich students each year, based at three sites across the UK.
 In order to use and develop skills they have acquired at university within a working environment the Sandwich Student Scheme is offered to undergraduates.
-I got to sit down with some of the Central Laser Facility's (CLF's) students and discus their roles with them.
-This aim with this feature is to instil an insight into what it's like being a sandwich student for the CLF.
+I got to sit down with some of the Central Laser Facility's (CLF's) students and discuss their roles with them.
+The aim with this feature is to give an insight into what it's like being a sandwich student for the CLF.

 - Viviene Marie Dela Cruz is pursuing Electrical and Electronic Engineering at City, University of London and is currently a development scientist for a high energy laser.